docathon/docathon/blog/content/pages/hosts.md

 # Hosts

-While the Docathon is primarly a remote event, where opensource developers choose to focus on documentation for a specific week of the year, some will gather around for tutorials, hack together on a specific project or simply share a good time amongst documentation-lovers!
+While it's totally fine to participate inthe Docathon remotely (all you need to do is contribute to documentation!), some will gather at host sites for tutorials, hacking sessions on a specific project, or simply to share a good time amongst documentation-lovers!

 Here is a list of organizations / groups that are holding docathon parties during the week.
 You are welcome to host your own Docathon, [click here](hosting.html).